cforssen/LearningFromData-content/StochasticProcesses/StochasticProcesses.md

 of random variables $X_t$ indexed by some set $T$.
 All the random variables take values in a common state space, $S$.
 The state space can be discrete or continuous.
 Although we might use discrete state spaces in some of the examples, one should realize that most examples in physics belong to the continuous type.

-Furthermore, the family is known as **discrete process** if the indices take discrete values $T = \{0,1,2,\ldots\}$.
+Furthermore, the family is known as **discrete process** if the indices take discrete values $t \in \{0,1,2,\ldots\}$.
 This will in fact be the situation in the practical application of **Markov chain Monte Carlo** applications that we are aiming for.
-On the other hand, many physical stochastic processes are **continuous** and will have $T \in \mathbb{R}$ or $T \in [0,\infty)$.
+On the other hand, many physical stochastic processes are **continuous** and will have $T \in \mathbb{R}$ or $t \in [0,\infty)$.
 In either case we think of a stochastic process as a family of variables that evolve as time passes, although in general $T$ might be any kind of ordering index and is not restricted to physical time.

 Due to the randomness, different runs of the stochastic process will generate different sequences of outputs.
 An observer recording many such sequences generated from the same stochastic process would need to measure all the following conditional probabilities to fully describe the process: